 where $\gcn$ denotes the conormal vector on $\d F$ pointing into $F$, $H^{\gn}$ denotes the mean curvature (see~\eqref{eq:H}), and $\nablaF$ is as in \eqref{eq:11}.
 By the skew symmetry of $\Psi$ in its first and third arguments, $\Psi(\gn, \gn, \gn, X)=0 \forall X\in\Xm{\T}$, so the integral with $H^{\gn}$ vanishes.

-To simplify the next integral with $\nablaF$ in~\eqref{eq:13}, we begin by noting that \eqref{eq:11} implies $\nablaF A( \gn, \dots) = 0$ for any tensor~$A$.
-Hence the inner product in the integrand can be evaluated using a $g$-orthonormal basis $\{\gt_i\}_{i=1}^{N-1}$ of the tangent space $\Xm{F}$, i.e.,
+To simplify the integral showing $\nablaF$ in~\eqref{eq:13}, we begin by noting that \eqref{eq:11} implies $\nablaF A( \gn, \dots) = 0$ for any tensor~$A$.
+Hence, the inner product in the integrand can be evaluated using a $g$-orthonormal basis $\{\gt_i\}_{i=1}^{N-1}$ of the tangent space $\Xm{F}$, i.e.,

 where we have also used the Leibniz rule.
 Note that $\nablaF\gn^\flat = -\sff^{\gn}$ can be expressed in terms of $\gt_i^\flat \otimes \gt_j^\flat$ for all $i,j$ (without $\gn$).
 Also using \eqref{eq:141}, the first term in~\eqref{eq:14} becomes